lraciti1/Quizzler/README.md

 # Quizzler
-Created Quizzler through a online Python Course that used visual GUI, pre-defined database, and interactive features.
+Created Quizzler that used visual GUI, pre-defined database, and interactive features.

 Interactive User Interface:
 With the integration of the QuizInterface class, the game provides an intuitive and visually appealing GUI, built using the Tkinter library.
 Players interact with the quiz through buttons, receiving real-time feedback on their answers.